tillbiskup/evedata/docs/architecture.rst

 .. figure:: uml/evedata.evefile.metadata.*
     :align: center
+    :width: 750px

     Class hierarchy of the evefile.metadata module.
 Each class in the evefile.data module has a corresponding metadata class in this module.

+A note on the ``DeviceMetadata`` interface: The eveH5 datasets corresponding to the EveTimestampMetadata and EveScanModuleMetadata classes are special in sense of having no PV and transport type nor an id.
+Several options have been considered for addressing this problem:

+#.
+Moving these three attributes down the line and copying them multiple times (feels bad).
+#.
+Leaving the attributes blank for the two "special" datasets (feels bad, too).
+#.
+Introduce another class in the hierarchy, breaking the parallel to the EveData class hierarchy (potentially confusing).
+#.
+Create a mixin class (abstract interface) with the three attributes and use multiple inheritance/implements.

+As obvious from the UML diagram, the last option has been chosen.
+The name "DeviceMetadata" resembles the hierarchy in the ``scml.setup`` module and clearly distinguishes actual devices from datasets not containing data read from some instrument.

 .. admonition:: Points to discuss further (without claiming to be complete)

     * Names of the sections

       The names of the sections are currently modelled as Enumeration ("Section").
 AFAIK, the names of the sections in the eveH5 file have changed over time.
 What would be sensible names for the different sections?
-Are the sections mentioned (standard, snapshot, monitor, timestamp) sufficient?
+Are the sections mentioned (standard, snapshot, monitor, meta) sufficient?
 Is anything missing?
 Will there likely be more in the future?
-Do we really need "timestamp" as separate section (probably yes)?

-    * Metadata from SCML file

-      There is likely more information contained in the SCML file (and the end station/beam line description).
-What kind of (relevant) information is available there, and how to map this to the respective metadata classes?

-    * PosCountTimer metadata

-      There exists one special dataset in the "meta"/"timestamp" section of an eveH5 file: "PosCountTimer".
-If we model this one with its own ``EveData`` class (see above), it would probably need its own metadata class, too.
-It seems, though, that this class has much less attributes as compared to the ``EveMetadata`` class.
-However, we shall *not* break the ``EveMetadata`` class hierarchy, as ``EveData`` has an attribute of type ``EveMetadata``.
+      How about renaming STANDARD to MAIN?
+This would better reflect that this section contains datasets from the main part of the scan.
+Otherwise, one could argue in favour of STANDARD and rename the class ``ClassicScanModule`` in the scml.scan module to ``StandardScanModule``.

+      About the "META" section: Given that there is the idea to have two special datasets in this section in the future, namely the PosCountTimer and a PosCountScanModule dataset, it seems sensible to have them there.

     * Monitor metadata